laihanel/Final-Project-Group2/README.md

 # NLP-Final-Project-Group
 This is a repository for NLP class 2022.

-# ML2-Final-Project
-This is a repository for the Final Project of Machine Learning 2 (Deep Learning)

 ## DATASET
 The data can be extracted using Reddit API, sourced from [Pushshift](https://files.pushshift.io/reddit/).
 Since the Pushshift API limits the number of 1000 data per request, it is necessary to apply multi-threaded downloads.
 PMAW (Pushshift Multithread API Wrapper) is a wrapper for the Pushshift API which uses multithreading to retrieve Reddit comments and submission